PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 in this case you don't query the package's attribute path, but the its symbolic name, which I find unclear.") }}

-Before you can verify that Telescope works, we still need to write a config for it.
+At this step Neovim should be still runnable, but before you can verify that Telescope works, we still need to write a config for it.
 This is decribed in next chapter.

 {{ end() }}